-The AAFCO wants to ensure consumer safety and the safety of pets, and also to open the commercial dog food industry to smaller companies that need a fair shot in order to make it in the competitive atmosphere that is the pet food industry.
+The AAFCO wants to ensure consumer safety and the safety of pets and also to open the commercial dog food industry to smaller companies that need a fair shot to make it in the competitive atmosphere that is the pet food industry.

 The AAFCO is joined by another organization, the American Animal Hospital Association (AAHA), which assists in organizing the nutritional guidelines of dogs and cats.
 Both organizations aim to improve food safety and nutrition for pets.